 Reforming primary care in China

 With a population of 10.6 million, Wuhan is one of China’s largest cities, located in the central plains of China on the Yangtze River (Hubei province).
-By Chinese standards the Wuhan healthcare system is highly developed.
-The number of practicing physicians per 10,000 resident population is 31, compared to an average of 16.6 for China as a whole.
+By Chinese standards, the Wuhan healthcare system is highly developed.
+The number of practising physicians per 10,000 resident population is 31, compared to an average of 16.6 for China as a whole.
 The same measure for registered nurses and midwives is 42.6 compared to an average of 16.6.
 Despite marked improvements in resources and the quality of provision, primary healthcare services in Wuhan struggle with many of the same challenges that face those of China more widely.
-For a variety of reasons the demand for hospital based acute care has continued to rise, leading to overcrowding in the leading tertiary centres and rising costs.
-The cost of hospital referrals, for example is 231 RMB, compared to 62 RMB for community centre referral, with similar differences for inpatient services (9440 RMB for hospitals compared to 1870 RMB for community centres).
+For a variety of reasons, the demand for hospital-based acute care has continued to rise, leading to overcrowding in the leading tertiary centres and rising costs.
+The cost of hospital referrals, for example, is 231 RMB, compared to 62 RMB for community centre referral, with similar differences for inpatient services (9,440 RMB for hospitals compared to 1,870 RMB for community centres).

 To address this, since 2008, the Wuhan city administration has embarked on a number of reforms of primary care which have achieved national recognition.
 Central to these reforms is the development of ‘medical alliances’.
 These alliances seek to achieve greater integration between large tertiary hospitals and community healthcare services to promote more effective upward and downward referrals.

 The Wuhan city administration has made significant financial investments to support this initiative.
 Incentive payments have been used to assist with the recruitment of GPs to work in the community centres.
-Recruitment and retention has also been helped by the reputation of the Fifth hospital, which is attractive to many new graduates.
-Average annual salaries for doctors in community centres have risen from RNB 21600 in 2007, to RNB 78650 in 2015 and are now only slightly lower than for hospital based doctors.
-Substantial investments have also been made in the training of GPs, with the development of a three year GP resident training programme in 2013, in partnership with Jianghang University.
+Recruitment and retention have also been helped by the reputation of the Fifth hospital, which is attractive to many new graduates.
+Average annual salaries for doctors in community centres have risen from RNB 21,600 in 2007, to RNB 78,650 in 2015 and are now only slightly lower than for hospital-based doctors.
+Substantial investments have also been made in the training of GPs, with the development of a three year GP resident-training programme in 2013, in partnership with Jianghang University.

 © University of Warwick